 Add whisky, Irish Cream, Kahlua and ice to a cocktail shaker and shake well.
 Rim a chimney glass with sugar, then add a few small cubes of ice.
 Strain mixture into glass, add Vanilla DRY Sparkling and stir lightly.
 And finally, plan a trip to Whistler, Canada, because everyone should visit the wonderland at some point.

 Looking for an easy, yet impressive cocktail?
 Well, look no further than the L&L. This delightful drink has just a few ingredients and steps, which makes it a go-to choice for a larger crowd.
-The touch of St-Germain (elderflower liqueur) really brings out the botanical flavors of Lavender DRY Sparkling.
+The touch of St-Germain (elderflower liqueur) brings out the florval Lavender DRY Sparkling.

 4.5 oz.
 Lavender DRY Sparkling